newrelic-experimental/nri-bosh-release-jammy/README.md

 > A bosh release for deploying the New Relic Infrastructure agent to CLoud Foundry

 This is a self contained bosh release for installing the New Relic Infrastructure agent on Cloud Foundry.
 It includes the [.deb] package as a blob and has an install script that installs the package.
-It is a standard BOSH install package for Ubuntu Xenial.
+It is a standard BOSH install package for Ubuntu Jammy.

 The release is meant to be installed as an addon.
 In order to facilitate that, a sample runtime.yml file is included with properties required for the installation procedure.